CovOpen/CovMap/README.md

 # CovMapper
-Web service to display large-scale epidemiological data and forecasts of the SARS-CoV-2 pandemic.
+A web service to display large-scale epidemiological data and forecasts of the SARS-CoV-2 pandemic.

 Requirements for v1.0: